SEEKCommons/seekcommons-org-website/about.md

 SEEKCommons is a collaboration between the University of Notre Dame, University of Michigan, University of California Davis, University of Virginia, and the HDF Group.

-The project is made possible by a National Science Foundation [FAIROS RCN grant (Award 2226425)](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2226425&HistoricalAwards=false).
+The project is made possible by a U.S. National Science Foundation [FAIROS RCN grant (Award 2226425)](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2226425&HistoricalAwards=false).
 This award was jointly supported by the NSF Directorate for Social, Behavioral and Economic Sciences and the Office of Advanced Cyberinfrastructure.